anashank/snakeCHIPpeaks/README.md

 # snakeCHIPpeaks
 Snakemake pipeline for obtaining quality measures using phantompeakqualtools and peak calling using MACS2.

+# Before running
+In the config.yaml file you should include details of samples to be analyzed.
+You can also specify custom options for MACS2.
 Sorted BAM files should be placed in same folder before running snakemake.

 ### Dependiencies